 The political, economic and financial appetite for this change is growing.
 While there used to be resistance within all sectors, including civil society; today, the food production conglomerates are starting to push plant based food, investors are taking note of the change, governments are becoming climate conscious and numerous organisations within the third sector are now addressing the issue at depth.

-This perfect storm, however, has to be harnessed and given the right steer and coordination.
+This perfect storm, however, is yet to harnessed and steered in the right direction.

 We believe that is the core role of 50by40.